jimimvp/jimimvp.github.io/_posts/notes/2021-12-19-causal-model-learning-low.md

 Each RIM (Recurrent Independent Mechanism) should be activated and updated when the input is relevant to it.

 Attention mechanism selects and only activates subsets of independent mechanisms.

+RIMs can be used as a drop-in replacement for a GRU/LSTM layer.